deepikaprasadr/.NetCoreCertification-Lab2A-Lab2B/README.md

 Add the Logout link and upon clicking redirect to the logout page and show the message: “You have been logout successfully”
 Note: Don’t use any database, just pass username and password and do navigation.

+**Lab2 B**

+ Creating Custom Helpers
+ Level : Beginner
+ Type : GuidedLab
+ Points : 10
+ Duration : 01:00:00
+ Lab Problem Lab Solution
+Lab Details
+Description
+In this lab, you will be learning how to create and implement the Custom Tag helpers into your ASP.NET Core applications.
+By the end of the lab, you'll have the skills to the Custom Tag helper and to use them in the application.
+Lab Objective
+*Upon completion of this lab, you will be able to:
+*Create the Custom Tag helper in your ASP.NET Core application *How to use Custom tag helper in the application.
+Prerequisites
+You should be familiar with:
+Basic Understanding of Tag helpers in ASP.NET Core
+Lab Requirements
+ #Create a Login page
+ #Create a custom helper for making a link highlight by passing a CSS class active.
+Make a tag helper with the name asp-active-link.
+ #Create a custom tag for creating a command button with submitting behavior.